 Pink Petro believes in two things: women and energy.
-We are obsessed at putting a spotlight on the workforce that keeps our coffee hot, IPADs charged, pacemakers beating hearts, and the lights on.
+We are putting a spotlight on the workforce that keeps our coffee hot, IPADs charged, pacemakers beating, and lights on.
 Virtually everything we experience in modern life today is thanks to energy.

 And at Pink Petro we know there are plenty of unsung heroes in this journey.
 Women traditionally lack the visibility, access to role models and platforms to use their voices.
 Diversity of our workforce is absolutely critical if we are going to solve big challenges around energy security, economic progress for all, energy poverty, lowering emissions and climate change.